Ed Edelman Children's Court

 Should I offer relatives as possible placement?

 Yes.
 It is always easier on the child to stay with a relative than with a complete stranger if possible.
 Its less traumatic for the child if the child is placed with a relative that he or she is familiar with.
-Also, family members, whether they be grand parents or aunts will generally be in a better position to give more attention to the child than a county foster home where the foster parent may have to split their attention with other foster children.
+Also, family members, such as grandparents or aunts & uncles, will generally be in a better position to give more attention to the child than a county foster home where the foster parent may have to split their attention with other foster children.
 However, to the credit of many foster parents, there are many that are dedicated and provide important food and shelter for the child.

 What is a pretrial resolution conference hearing?

 This is generally the court date between the initial court date and the trial date if necessary.
 This is often the second court date that is set whereby the parties try to resolve the case.